-We believe young people in our communities deserve every opportunity to explore their passions, talents, and potential for greatness.
-Comer Education Campus works with diverse and committed partners who share these beliefs, embracing and emboldening the wonders of youth.
-Together, we create pathways for youth to venture courageously into global citizenship, fostering a future of joy, safety, and community power.
+Young people deserve every opportunity to explore their passions, talents, and potential for greatness.
+Through unique pathways offered in the Greater Grand Crossing neighborhood, youth will venture courageously into global citizenship, fostering a future of joy, safety, and community power.

 The Gary Comer Youth Center is where young people sharpen their skills for college and for impactful, transformative careers that shape their communities and the world.
 We support youth in becoming their own success story.